BryanEastman/Slippi-Dash/README.md

 This is primarily for personal use and built assuming only standard competitive rulesets on Slippi for Windows.

-Overall package is broken into a group of scripts for generating data and files to store them
+Overall package is broken into a group of scripts for generating data and files to store them in a database, which will serve as the base for other applications, namely dashboards.

 ## get_data
-scripts on the backend to aggregate and store data
+scripts to aggregate and store data

 ### parse_data
 - identifies all .slp game files from a given root directory